 Portfolio entities are responsible for ensuring the accuracy and completeness of the information contained in their PB Statements, including the presentation of information that is consistent with CBMS.
-The following areas should be checked by entities prior to publication:
+As a minimum, before publication entities should ensure that:

-- the PB Statements are completed in accordance with the guidance and templates provided - the measures table matches the final measures list provided by your Finance AAU - the Average Staffing Level (ASL) numbers match the numbers to be published in BP No.4 - all Bills information matches the Appropriation Bill Schedule in the Appropriation Bill report from CBMS - the relevant Chief Finance Officer (CFO) sign-offs on Bills and estimates have been provided to your Finance AAU.
+- the PB Statements are completed in accordance with the guidance and templates provided - the measures table matches the final measures list provided by your Finance AAU - the Average Staffing Level (ASL) numbers match the numbers to be published in BP No. 4 - all Bills information matches the Appropriation Bill Schedule in the Appropriation Bill report from CBMS - the relevant Chief Finance Officer (CFO) sign-offs on Bills and BP No. 4 are available in CBMS under statutory reports.

-6. Publication requirements
+Publication requirements 6.